Chandanasreej/Chandanasreej/README.md

 ## 🗺️ Landscape Explorer

-**Technologies:** React.js • OpenLayers • Django REST API • PostgreSQL
+**React.js • OpenLayers • Django REST API • PostgreSQL**

 - Developed and enhanced the frontend of a geospatial web application.
-- Used React.js and OpenLayers for interactive map features.
+- Used React.js and OpenLayers for interactive maps.
 - Integrated REST APIs to fetch and display geospatial data.
 - Worked with Django REST APIs and PostgreSQL.
-- Improved interactive map features and overall user experience.
+- Improved interactive map features and user experience.

 ---

 ## 🌸 Blossom Scents – Perfume Shop

-**Technologies:** React.js • Node.js • MongoDB
+**React.js • Node.js • JavaScript • MongoDB**

-- Developed a full-stack e-commerce web application for perfume product management.
+- Developed a full-stack e-commerce web application for a perfume shop.
 - Designed a responsive and user-friendly interface.
-- Implemented CRUD operations with MongoDB.
+- Implemented product management functionality.
-- Worked on backend APIs and database integration.
+- Implemented CRUD operations with MongoDB for product storage and retrieval.
-- Focused on creating a clean and attractive shopping experience.
+- Worked with backend APIs and database integration.

 ---